google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_machine_learning_model_types/slides.md

 answer the question, "What type of cat is this?", you might choose the classes "lion," "tiger," and "kitten."

-Classification can be used to identify objects in images or even identify credit card transactions and fradulent or not.
+Classification can be used to identify objects in images or even identify whether credit card transactions are fraudulent or not.

 What are some examples that you know of that would be machine learning classification?

+Concepts:
+* models:types:classification
 -->

 ---

+# Classification
 ![Image](res/classification.gif)

 <!--